Authorised push payment fraud

 How to report fraud

-If you think you might have been a victim of fraud or notice a suspicious transaction on your Zopa account, please get in touch.
+If you think you might have been a victim of fraud or notice a suspicious transaction on your Zopa account, please get in touch as soon as possible.

 Chat